Behaviour Guidelines

 Hallways

 Students are expected to be in their assigned class during the entire period.
-Senior students during a spare class are expected to be in the library or community school area quietly working, or to have left the building.
-Any student with a spare class in their schedule must have the PowerSchool app on their phone to be able to show a staff member their schedule on request.
+Senior students during a spare class are expected to be in the library, community school aream or success coach area quietly working, or to have left the building.
+Any student with a spare class in their schedule must have the Edsby App or a printed schedule to be able to show a staff member their schedule on request.

 The hallways are a shared space and all students are expected to be quiet and courteous while in the hallways to ensure classes are not interrupted.